snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 ![enter image description here](https://uploads-ssl.webflow.com/60c334e72012f37063378d4b/62c2ea874d0a535b51a54a38_WHSqrTKEefdketD41RZ23MOUUDxbrBxvmkbPo_NkuM5ro7XjCn1qC95QCKz9vmmVjP437T0p__eBPRlaTGs1yUfuj_oX9HqUYnKnaok99Mr3KMb4izTPKGSHCSyIUJbd4wuuDlHZAf10UUb2yg.jpeg)
 Which brings us to our next question…
 ## What is dark posting?
+Dark posting involves a brand running ads using an influencer's handle, but these posts do not appear on the influencer's feed.
+Instead, they are only visible to a specific target audience.
+This means that not all of the influencer's followers will see a dark post, only those who are part of the targeted group.

+One advantage of dark posting is that it allows a brand to test different versions of a post and target them to different audiences without cluttering the influencer's feed.
+It is also a way for brands to leverage an influencer's credibility without using organic posts with sponsored hashtags, as organic content typically only reaches about 5.5% of someone's followers.
+By putting money behind dark posts, a brand can ensure that more people will see them.
 ## What are the pros and cons of whitelisting for a brand?
 ### Pros of influencer whitelisting for a brand
 ### Cons of influencer whitelisting for a brand